RaitoBezarius/arkheon/README.md

-# Mimir
+# Arkheon

-Mimir is a very simple FastAPI-based web application to record memories of your NixOS deployments.
+Arkheon is a very simple FastAPI-based web application to record memories of your NixOS deployments.

 ## API documentation